junneyang/easy-http-benchmark/README.md

 * numpy=》http://www.numpy.org/

 ### Usage:
-* easyBenchmarkTesttool.py used for benchmark test,python easyBenchmarkTesttool.py -h for help.
+* easyBenchmarkTesttool.py used for benchmark test,using python easyBenchmarkTesttool.py -h for help.
 ![image](screenshot/helpinfo.png)
 * easyBenchmarkStat.py used for log analysis,data statistics,and the plot of QPS.